ResetSmith/ResetSmith.github.io/content/posts/wordpress/lamp_22/index.md

 ```
 sudo vim /etc/apache2/sites-available/resettech.conf
 ```
-### ### ### ###

 Now we will create the VirtualHost content.
-I'm including a very basic VirtualHost example below that can be copy and pasted.
+I'm including a basic VirtualHost example below that can be copy and pasted.
 However there are several variables that need to be edited to work with your respective website.
-In the top section the variable $ADMIN_EMAIL should be replaced with an active email address and the $DOMAIN_NAME variable should be replaced with your FQDN (ie: resettech.net).
+In the top section the 'ServerAdmin' email should be replaced with an active email address and the 'ServerName' and 'ServerAlias' variables should be replaced with your FQDN (ie: resettech.net and www.resettech.net).

 {{< alert type="info" >}}
 **www vs non-www**\